oscal-compass/compliance-trestle-demos/ssp_author_demo/test_system/ac/ac-8.md

+---
+sort-id: ac-08
+x-trestle-sections:
+  guidance: Control Guidance
+---

-# ac-8 - Access Control System Use Notification
+# ac-8 - \[Access Control\] System Use Notification

-## Control Description
+## Control Statement

-- \[a.\] Display \[ac-8_prm_1 = organization-defined system use notification message or banner\] to users before granting access to the system that provides privacy and security notices consistent with applicable laws, executive orders, directives, regulations, policies, standards, and guidelines and state that:
+- \[a.\] Display organization-defined system use notification message or banner to users before granting access to the system that provides privacy and security notices consistent with applicable laws, executive orders, directives, regulations, policies, standards, and guidelines and state that:

   - \[1.\] Users are accessing a U.S. Government system;
   - \[2.\] System usage may be monitored, recorded, and subject to audit;